 - Think of who you would like to send a message about the climate crisis & sea level rise – a politician? a polluter? future generations?

-- Film yourself writing a message to put in the bottle – read the message out
+- Film yourself writing a message – read the message out

 - Send the message and the bottle (include your name and contact details so we can stay in touch) to:

 Message in a Bottle c/o Taigh Chearsabhagh Museum & Arts Centre, Isle of North Uist, Outer Hebrides, HS6 5AA

 and send videos by wetransfer.com to [email protected]

 All contributors will receive a unique download of the final film, be credited in the film, and get a VIP invite to the exhibition launch online event.

 This project was inspired by a message in a bottle found by curator/filmmaker Andy Mackinnon on Baile Sear beach on North Uist.
 Andy is currently developing a documentary feature film project about this bottle and the stories of resilient islanders on two continents fighting to adapt to the climate crisis.